Vibratech TVD - Heavy Duty Torsional Viscous Vibration Dampers For Diesel Engines

-When it's time for a rebuild your intentions are to keep this engine running in a trouble free manner for an extended period of time.
+When it's time for a rebuild, you intend to keep this engine running in a trouble-free manner for an extended period of time.
 The cost of the rebuild is far less expensive than purchasing a new truck to do the same job.
 Rebuilds of a diesel engine now range from $14,000 to 24,000 dollars.
-A new crankshaft damper costs between $350.00 and $550.00 dollars.
-Without a properly functioning damper, the engines crankshaft is much more likely to break.
-Engine vibrations are effectively controlled by the crankshaft damper.
+A new crankshaft damper is available for between $350.00 and 550.00 dollars.
+Without a properly functioning vibration damper, the crankshaft of the engine is much more likely to break.
+Your heavy duty diesel engine vibrations are effectively controlled by the crankshaft damper.
 Without a properly functioning damper, the entire engine and its components are now at risk.
-The failure of parts like the camshaft, accessory drive shaft, springs, flywheel bolts and flywheel housing are all signs the damper is no longer controlling the damaging torsional vibrations in an effective manner.
+The failure of parts like the camshaft, accessory drive shaft, springs, flywheel bolts, and flywheel housing are all signs the damper is no longer effectively controlling the damaging torsional vibrations.
 You do not want anything shaking your engine, and you don’t want your engine shaking you.
 Increased driver fatigue has been proven to occur from increased engine vibrations.
 The smoother the engine, the longer you can drive it without getting fatigued.

-This OEM damper was not changed during the engines rebuild.
+This OEM damper was not changed during the engines rebuild process.
 Because the original crankshaft damper was not replaced at the time of the rebuild this lead to engine failure within two months.
-The black patches indicate worn out silicone.
+The black patches indicate the silicone has worn out.
 The silicone in a new Vibratech TVD damper is clear and gel-like in viscosity.
-It is approx. 45,000 times thicker than 30w motor oil.
+It is approximately 45,000 times thicker than 30 weight motor oil.

 The Warning Signs of a Diesel Engine Crankshaft Damper that needs to be replaced:

-- Increase in the level of driver fatigue
+- An Increased level of driver fatigue ant days end.

 - Throwing or slapping of belts.

 - A noticeable loss of torque and horsepower.